ashsass/random-password-generator/README.md

 ### Goals
 - [ x ] Toggle symbols and numbers on/off
-- [ ] Change the color of the button and the mouse on hover
+- [ x ] Change the color of the button and the mouse on hover
-- [ ] Light mode, dark mode
+- [ x ] Light mode, dark mode
 - [ ] Media queries and sizing issues in general